PyramidTechnologies/escpos/font_cmds.rst

             ``Decimal   27  52  n``

-   :Range: ``0 ≤ n ≤ 1, 48 ≤ n ≤ 59``
+   :Range: ``0 ≤ n ≤ 1, 48 ≤ n ≤ 49``
    :Default: ``n=0, n is base 10``
    :Notes:
        - This effect is applied immediately
-       - :ref:`Select Print Mode<1b21>` can also be used for this settings.
+       - :ref:`Select Print Mode<1b21>` can also be used for these settings.
 The last received command is the effective one.

    :Related: ``None``
    :Example: